-FISCAL YEAR 2016/17 SPECIAL PROJECTS
+FISCAL YEAR 2017/18 SPECIAL PROJECTS

-n addition to specifically identified annual work plan engagements, the Office of Internal Audit and Risk Assessment completes special project engagements presented by the chancellor, university presidents, chief legal counsel, and Board of Governors' members.
+In addition to specifically identified annual work plan engagements, the Office of Internal Audit and Risk Assessment completes special project engagements presented by the chancellor, university presidents, chief legal counsel, and Board of Governors members.
 Furthermore, special projects may result from information received through the State System's Incident Reporting System deemed to be most appropriately addressed by the OIARA.
 Special project requests supplement project efforts of those identified within the formally approved departmental work plan.

-During fiscal year 2016/17, the OIARA assumed responsibility for the completion of six special project engagements.
-Work on three of the six special projects concluded, with the remaining carrying forward for completion in fiscal year 2017/18.
+During fiscal year 2017/18, the OIARA assumed responsibility for the completion of thirteen special project engagements.
+Work on nine of the thirteen special projects concluded, with the remaining carrying forward for completion in fiscal year 2018/19.

-Fiscal Year 2016/17 Special Project Engagements Comprised Projects Occurring at:
+Fiscal Year 2017/18 Special Project Engagements Comprised Projects Occurring at:

+California University of Pennsylvania (3 projects)

+Cheyney University of Pennsylvania

-Bloomsburg University of Pennsylvania
+Clarion University of Pennsylvania

 Edinboro University of Pennsylvania

-Indiana University of Pennsylvania
+Indiana University of Pennsylvania (2 projects)

+Lock Haven University of Pennsylvania

 Mansfield University of Pennsylvania

+Millersville University of Pennsylvania

 Shippensburg University of Pennsylvania

-Slippery Rock University of Pennsylvania
+Office of the Chancellor

-^{} Project work concluded at June 30, 2017.
+Project work on-going at June 30, 2018.